HumanOsv/NICSall/README.md

 # NICSall

-Aromaticity is an indispensable way for explaining a variety of chemical behaviors such as reactivity, structural features, relative energetic stabilities, and spectroscopic properties.
-We introduce **NICSall** a software for evaluating aromatic properties via NICS methods.
-It offers an automated building process of input files for differents softwares (Gaussian, ADF, Orca) and analysis (The Induced Magnetic Field, Scan-NICS, FiPC-NICS and Symmetry Properties of the Shielding Tensor) of their outputs files.
+Aromaticity is a chemical concept that accounts for different molecular features such as reactivity, structural shapes, relative energetic stability, and spectroscopic properties of the so-called "aromatic molecules."
+Here,  we introduce the NICSall software for evaluating aromaticity via NICS methods.
+It offers an automated building process of input files for different software (Gaussian, ADF, Orca) and analysis of their outputs files (the induced magnetic field, scan-NICS, FiPC-NICS, and symmetry properties of the shielding tensor).

 ![alt text](https://github.com/HumanOsv/Logos/blob/master/Diagrama.png?cropZoom=100,100)